 This time, the disruption impacts all potential investors, qualified opportunity funds, and qualified opportunity zone businesses.

 All participants in opportunity zone investment transactions should become familiar with Section 1231 and the potential disruptive impact of Treasury’s guidance on the opportunity zone industry.
-To mitigate the negative impact of Treasury’s April 2019 proposed regulations, investors and QOFs should take the steps noted below, including submitting comments to Treasury prior to July 1, 2019.
+To mitigate the negative impact of Treasury’s April 2019 proposed regulations, investors and QOFs should take the steps noted below.

 What is Section 1231?